pirmd/govid/README.md

 `govid` only accepts {filename} that lives inside govid's directory, it will reject any path directives (like ../ or absolute path) that will try to save or access files outside of this folder.
+Addionally, {filename} pointing to hidden files (starting with '.') or files living in an hidden folder are not accepted.
+Note that the logic implemented is based on unix-like hidden files and is most certainly not going to operate well on Windows.

 If {filename} points to a non-existing file, it will be created once saving, including any sub-folders.
 Files and sub-folders are created using the umask of